zydou/arti/doc/hsc.md

 > Note: this feature is only available in builds that have the experimental
 > `onion-service-cli-extra` feature enabled.

+This command converts restricted discovery keys to the Arti native key format (OpenSSH key format), and copies them to Arti's keystore.

+> ⚠️**WARNING** ⚠️
+>
+> `arti hsc ctor-migrate` will **not** remove the migrated C Tor keys from disk.
+> After running this command, the discovery keys of your client
+> will exist both in its original location, and in the Arti native keystore.
+> **You will need to manually remove one  set of keys at the end of the migration**
+> (the C Tor ones, if you are confident you no longer want to use C Tor
+> as an onion service client, or the Arti ones if you don't wish to switch to Arti)

 To use this command, you will first need to configure Arti to point to the `ClientOnionAuthDir` of the onion service you wish to migrate, this location needs to be a valid C Tor client keystore.
 You can do this either in the